ROGERDJQ/RoBERTaABSA/README.md

 ## Data

 English Datasets are released in `Dataset` folder for reproduction.
-If you want to process with your own data, please refer to python scripts in `Dataset` folder.
+If you want to process with your own data, please refer to scripts in `Dataset` folder.

 ## Usage

 **To get ALSC result:**

-To get ALSC result (see [`Paperwithcode`](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for)), simply run the `finetune.py` in `Train` folder.
-Before the code running, make sure that `--data_dir` and `--dataset` are filled with correct dataset filepath and dataset name.
+To get ALSC results (see [`Paperwithcode`](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for)),  run  `finetune.py` in `Train` folder.
+Before code running, remember to check `Notes` below, and make sure `--data_dir` and `--dataset` are filled with correct dataset filepath and dataset name.

-We also provide detailed arguments and training logs here:
+We also provide detailed arguments and logs here:

 | datasets     | Acc   | F1    | args                                                                           | logs                                                                           |
 | ------------ | ----- | ----- | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------ |